 A professional appearance with careful editing and proofreading is more important than cramming extra content in by altering margins and font size/type.
 Single spaced, 12 point font, Times New Roman.

 Please submit the Executive Summary to email@example.com with subject reading, "[Your Group Name] Executive Summary"

 In-person presentation: Teams will have five minutes to present and an additional three minutes for Q & A with a panel of judges.
-This presentation should include a creative demonstration of your climate commitment idea (eg. a prototype, video, rap, skit—impress us!).
+This presentation should include a creative demonstration of your climate commitment idea (eg. a prototype, video, rap, skit, multi-media website—impress us!).

 Goal Setting: A clear goal is expressed with realistic steps to achieve it.
 Must be consistent and well thought-out

 Feasibility of solution: how does your project achieve your goal?

 Creativity: how is your idea new and different?

 Inclusivity: how does your idea include communities from all socioeconomic levels?

 Assessment: What would success look like and how would you measure it?